Truth is Stranger than Fiction, 2021

-For this project, I worked with two different archival holdings from the Blinken Open Society Archives (Budapest, Hungary).
-The first archival holding is a series of 'field reports' from Radio Free Europe / Radio Liberty Research Institute.
+I worked with two different archival holdings from Blinken Open Society Archives (Budapest, Hungary) for this project.
+The first archival collection is a series of 'field reports' from Radio Free Europe/Radio Liberty Research Institute.
 These are reports collected through interviews with people from or who had access to communist Hungary during the 1950s.
-The second archival holding consists of amateur photographs from the 1980s.
+The second archival collection consists of amateur photographs from the 1980s.
 These photographs were discarded by the Hungarian state photographic development company, Főfoto, for technical or political reasons.

 Truth is Stranger than Fiction also exists in the format of the artist's book.
 The book has a circular structure and offers a non-linear narrative.
 Two key features characterise the book: "surrealist" texts depict the harshness of daily life when Hungarian communism was at sunrise, while colour photographs are a prelude to its sunset.